OpSimple/jhcbot/README.md

 # Java hack.chat Bot
-A simple bot for https://hack.chat/ in java
+A simple bot for https://hack.chat/ in java.

 Take a look at this bot running on https://hack.chat/?programming and type `-h`.

 ## Download